-Information about remunerations and tantiemes to the members of managing bodies during 2011:
+Information about remunerations and tantiemes to the members of managing bodies during the year of 2012:

-In Litas Remuneration Tantiemes Total amount for all members of Board On the average per member of the board Total amount for all members of administration On the average per member of the administration 688 900 137 780
+In Litas Remuneration Tantiemes Total amount for all members of Board On the average per member of the board Total amount for all members of administration 529 746 On the average per member of the administration 143 381

-Notes: \The Board is composed of five members.
-Head of Administration is also the Chairman of the Board.
+Notes: \The Board is composed of two members.
+Until 2nd July 2012 the Chairman of the Board was also the Head of Administration.
 His employment related income is calculated in the administration line.
 Other members of the Board did not receive employment related income from the Company.